oliviagallucci/delete-twitter-likes/README.md

 #### Explanation

 This code uses JavaScript to automate the process of unliking posts on a web page.
-It sets up a function that uses the `unlikeInterval()` method to execute code repeatedly every 2000 milliseconds (or two seconds).
+It sets up a function that uses the `setInterval()` method to execute code repeatedly every 2000 milliseconds (or two seconds).
 Someone reported that waiting longer intervals--in this case, two seconds--decreases rate limiting by Twitter's API.

-Within the `unlikeInterval()`, the program selects all the `div` elements with the `data-testid` attribute set to "unlike" using the `document.querySelectorAll()` method.
+Within the `setInterval()`, the program selects all the `div` elements with the `data-testid` attribute set to "unlike" using the `document.querySelectorAll()` method.
 It then clicks on the first element it finds using the `click()` method.

 After that, it scrolls the page down by 300 pixels using the `window.scrollTo()` method.
 This is done to make sure that more posts are loaded and available for unliking.